Danila2016/VideoShotAnnotator/Readme.md

 Currently, the server functionality is not available.
 To take away the annotation from the browser, you need to implement it yourself.
-If you know how to trigger a download of a json file directly from javascript, please, send me an example.

 ## Annotation format